• HOME

 TAKEAWAY #1 re America's Talented Xers.

 They are our society’s best role models in any number of ways.
-They are civic minded.
+They are "actively" civic minded, i.e., they take their civic responsibilities seriously.
 They involve themselves in community functions and events.
 They belong to charitable and other voluntary organizations.

-aside: as a group, more than likely they are well educated, conscientious—and trustworthy.
+aside: as a group, more than likely they are well educated, conscientious and morally/ethically grounded.

 How many Talented Xers, size-wise, there are is an unknown.
 But it could range from a Talented: